alphadl/inspiring_papers/README.md

 [41] Ensemble Distillation for Neural Machine Translation

 [42] Automatic Evaluation of Machine Translation Quality Using Longest Common Subsequence and Skip-Bigram Statistics

+[43] The Best Lexical Metric for Phrase-Based Statistical MT System Optimization.pdf

+[44] Efficient Extraction of Oracle-best Translations from Hypergraphs